 In this feature written for Gamasutra sister site Serious Games Source

-You can read the full Serious Games Source feature
+You can now read the full Serious Games Source feature on the subject

-on the subject, including the results of the case study (no registration required, please feel free to link to this feature from external websites).
+, including more of Hollander's thoughts regarding the application of VR toward the treatment of PTSD (no registration required, please feel free to link to this feature from external websites).